Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 Camping

-You’ll see many camper vans choosing this paradise location for their stop for the night, which is totally allowed.
-Wild camping is also allowed but there’s nothing more annoying than seeing rubbish left over on this protected natural area.
+You’ll see many camper vans choosing this paradise location for their stop for the night, which is allowed.
+Wild camping is also accepted but there’s nothing more annoying than seeing rubbish left over on this protected natural area.

 Toilets